johnofleek/PiloT/scripts_pilotControl/README.md

 # Shell scripts

-This folder contains shell script files which enable the Raspberry Pi to control the power state of the Pilot Modem HAT
+The repo folder contains shell script files which enable the Raspberry Pi to control the power state of the Pilot Modem HAT